Aykahshi/joker_state/README.md

   whenFalseBuilder: (context) => ContentView(),
 )

-// Or use the extension method on boolean isLoggedIn.reveal(
+// Or use the extension on boolean isLoggedIn.reveal(
   whenTrue: ProfileScreen(),
   whenFalse: LoginScreen(),